jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/object-reference-without-class-1.png" width="325" />

 The 'untyped' object reference can point to an object of any class.
-It points to an object, which has *Class A*, that the 'untyped' object reference did not specifically point out.
+It points to an object, which has *Class A*.
+The 'untyped' object reference did not specifically point that out.

 <img src="images/object-reference-without-class-2.png" width="325" />